stephenjmuth/hello-world/README.md

 # hello-world
-First git repository.
+A git repository.
 A learning excercise.
 My name is stephen and I am learning Git.
-Commit message: I am making changes to this file simply because the turorial instructed me to!
+Commit message: This is a commit message!

-Blplplplplp.
+This repository contains a simple "Hello World" python 3 program.